 Unlike in other countries, where fans tend to cheer most for their home driver, in Italy it’s all about the red of Ferrari.
 Monza is somewhere that has long fascinated me for its history, but also for the passion of the fans who go more than a little crazy, especially if one or both of their cars do well.

-Watch this quick snatch of 1: Life on the Limit to see what I mean …
+Watch the section on Monza from 1: Life on the Limit (27m58s in) to see what I mean.

 For this reason, we deliberately chose seats near the start / finish line so that we could run onto the track at the end with all the tifosi (fans).
 The highest-placed Ferrari was Sebastian Vettel, who finished 3rd, giving the fans some celebration, at least.